rfuzzo/MorrowindPlusPlus/fundamentals/landscape.md

  Lyithdonea: The Azurian Isles is a landmass mod for Morrowind featuring a tropical paradise between Tamriel and Akavir.
 The mod has a strong influence from the Daedric Lord Azura with dusk and dawn themes and Azura being the focus of religion in the region.
 Explore a detailed new landmass, discover strange creatures, battle pirates, immerse in the

 {% hint style="info" %}
-[**Development Version can be found on github**](https://github.com/MelchiorDahrk/Lyithdonea) Download the files, zip them and install with MO2 to get a BAIN installer.
+[**Development Version can be found on github**](https://github.com/MelchiorDahrk/Lyithdonea) Download the files, zip them and install with MO2 to get a installer.
 {% endhint %}

 [**Anna-Sera**](https://www.nexusmods.com/morrowind/mods/51343)\